Staking Data

 export STAKING_REWARDS_API_KEY=your_key_here

-Download the skill file
+Install the skill

-Add to your AI tool
+Configure your AI tool

 mkdir -p ~/.claude/skills/staking-rewards-api